 The Company is subject to legal proceedings, claims, and litigation arising in the ordinary course of business.
 The Company defends itself vigorously against any such claims.
 Management does not believe that the impact of such matters will have a material effect on the financial conditions or result of operations when resolved.

 Item 4.
 Mine Safety Disclosures.

 Not applicable.

 PART II

 Item 5.
-Market for Common Equity and Related Stockholder Matters.
+Market for Registrant's Common Equity, Related Stockholder Matters and Issuer Purchases of Equity Securities.

 MARKET INFORMATION